varun-brahm/codettesbootcamp2022/index.md

 [x] Include all the files you created for download.<br>

-Build HTML5 Chat app
+Build HTML5 Chat app<br>

 So our objective was to build a chat app with a mqtt server.
 We first started by installing mqtt lens so we can connect to a public server.
 After that we made our mockups(pic 1) and put the drawings into code.
 After that we connected to the mqtt server with javascript, to make sure we had a connection.
 After that it was just adding functions and building a front end for it.
 After I connected to the mqtt server(pic2), I could send and receive messages(pic3).
-I worked on the front end and styled it with css(pic 4)
+I worked on the front end and styled it with css(pic 4)<br>

-Here we have my mockup
+Here we have my mockup  <br>

-After that we build our app with just the tags and the basic setup and connected it with a basic script.
+After that we build our app with just the tags and the basic setup and connected it with a basic script. <br>

-After we had connected to the mqtt server, It was just a matter of styling and building extra features, In the first picture, i have already connect to the mqtt server, but i couldnt send messages.
-Was a coding error, but it got fixed pretty soon
+After we had connected to the mqtt server, It was just a matter of styling and building extra features, <br>
+In the first picture, i have already connect to the mqtt server, but i couldnt send messages.
+Was a coding error, but it got fixed pretty soon<br>

-In the second picture, I can now write from the chat app and also read, So i had the basics covered
+In the second picture, I can now write from the chat app and also read, So i had the basics covered<br>

-In the last pic i just styled it with css
+In the last pic i just styled it with css<br>

-Problems
+Problems  <br>
- mqtt server
+ mqtt server<br>
-Lessons learned
+Lessons learned<br>
-I got my web dev skills back, i forgot most of the tags tbh, but yeah refreshed it, Owh i learned javascript i never really went into that, and i also got working with mqtt servers and how those work
+I got my web dev skills back, i forgot most of the tags tbh, but yeah refreshed it, Owh i learned javascript i never really went into that, and i also got working with mqtt servers and how those work<br>

-Files & Downloads
+Files & Downloads<br>

-Containing:
-Chatapp.html
-Style.css
-app.js

-Code:
+Containing:<br>
+Chatapp.html<br>
+Style.css<br>
+app.js<br>

+Code:<br>
 ```
 <!DOCTYPE html>
 <html lang="en">